 Snow and Ice Control

 Residents and businesses play an essential role in keeping everyone safe during winter weather.
-Remember to remove snow and ice from all sidewalks and multi-use paths surrounding your property by 10 am the morning after a snowfall.
-Be a snow angel and offer to help a neighbour!
+Remember to de-ice sidewalks around your property and clear away any snow.

 Discover how the City prepares for winter and what you can do to stay safe in the snow